peteroupc/peteroupc.github.io/random.md

 Statistical-random generators are used in simulations, in numerical integration, and in many games to bring an element of chance and variation to the application.
 This kind of generator is generally suitable only if--

--  computer security and information security are not involved,
+-  computer security and information security are not involved, and
--  20 or fewer items are being shuffled (in cases where the RNG is used for shuffling), and
 -  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable-random implementation were used instead.

+If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see ["Shuffling"](#Shuffling)).

 The goal of this kind of generator is for each possible outcome to be equally likely.